 As any guy has probably heard from his significant other, having to grow your hair out is one of the biggest pains in the world.
 Most guys typically have limited options during that in-between phase, plus planning your look around that dreaded awkward stage is challenging, to say the least!
-Now that you’re faced with growing out, say, an outlived undercut, you’re suddenly left in a conundrum.
+Now that you have you grow out, say, an outlived undercut, you’re suddenly left in a conundrum.
 What’s a previously clean-cut guy to do?
 Should you embark on going longer, and try the male top knot?
 (Hint: Yes, yes you should.)

 The male top knot is, quite literally, one of the coolest ways to wear your hair this year.
-Not only is it a trending look, but it also is a put-together way to wear your longer top lengths while you wait for your undercut to grow out (or, you know, while in lockdown).
+Not only is it a trending look, but it also is a put-together way to wear your longer top lengths while you wait for your undercut to grow out (or, you know, while in quarantine).
 Read on for tips and tricks on creating the perfect male top knot:

 First things first: A top knot is just an ordinary knot made by pulling hair halfway through an elastic.
 It’s positioned on the top of the head only because that’s where the longest hair is for guys, especially when you’re growing out a fade or undercut.
 For men with already-long hair, the updo of choice is usually called a man bun—hair that’s longer than six inches can usually loop around itself comfortably and be secured into a circle.
 Yes, like a ballerina bun.
 Sometimes even with a beard.

 Creating a Male Top Knot

 Step 1: Assess Your Needs

 First question: What style are you transitioning from?
 If the answer is an undercut or any hybrid of, you’re on the right track, since you’ve probably got some length to work with.
 Anything shorter than six inches and you might have to wait a bit longer till hair grows out.
 Pulling back hair that is too short can induce some breakage or hair fall.
 (Plan B: The male “punytail”—like a ponytail, just… tinier.)